Glywnok/-Dassault-Chukoyan-Protectorate/readme.txt

 This mod is a meme, do not take it seriously. -Glywnok xoxo

-Currently has a bug where .jar can not be read :/
+Currently has a bug where you can't launch the game because ShipHullSpecLoader is a shithole